saramic/learning/blog/202412_progress.md

 # Progress Dec 2024

-## Idea for practicing gem and buld
+## Idea for practicing gem and bundle

 this is the kind of thing I would do to get an understanding of `gem` and `bundle` and `Gemfile` in terms of managing gems.